EliasAllan/Readme-Generator/READMEsample.md

 https://opensource.org/licenses/MIT

-# Bookface Social Api
+# Study Buddy

 ## Description
-This project is an API to a social media website, made using Javascript and MongoDB
+This is a website where you can create and save your own study card/notes.
+It is designed to help students have an easy access and way to store their notes.

 ## Installation
-run npm I in the terminal , then run npx nodemon server to start it locally
+run npm i, then npm run develop to start.

+## Technologies
+Javascript, React, MongoDB, Express, Node, Heroku

 ## Usage
-You can use this for anything you'd like
+Use this software freely, it is designed for students !

 ## Contributing
-Email me to talk about joining my projects !
+Email or contact one of the creators on GitHub to discuss collaboration !

 ## Tests
-No tests were made for this project
+No tests were designed for this app

 ## License
 This application is covered by the MIT license